rhowardstone/MHASS_evaluation/README.md

-# Evaluation of MHASS (Microbiome HiFi Amplicon Sequencing Simulator) - https://github.com/rhowardstone/MHASS
+# Evaluation of Microbiome HiFi Amplicon Sequencing Simulator (MHASS)

-Evaluation scripts and data for all analyses in our evaluation of MHASS
+Evaluation scripts and data for all analyses in our evaluation of MHASS (https://github.com/rhowardstone/MHASS)

 ## Installation